danielfdickinson/image-handling-mod-hugo-dfd/README.md

 ### Note 11

 But doesn't have to be, and can be optionally wrapped in \<figure>, \<span>, or \<div>.

+### Note 12

+When using Markdown, if you add links to the full image _and_ wrap the image in a (Markdown) link, the wrapping link will be ignored.
+Fixing that requires using a `link-render-hook` such as provided by [DFDs Hugo link handling module](https://github.com/danielfdickinson/link-handling-mod-hugo-dfd)

 ## Contributions welcome